Consistent model selection in the spiked Wigner model via AIC-type criteria: Introduction

 Contrary to the spiked covariance model, where AIC is strongly consistent under a certain amount of extra signal above the BBP threshold, we cannot say here that AIC is strongly consistent.
 However, with a per parameter penalty factor of $2 + \delta_N$, where $\delta_N \to 0$ and $\delta_N \gg N^{-2/3}$, we can show weak-consistency of the resulting criterion $\gaic{2 + \delta_N}$.
 We also show that a certain soft minimiser of AIC is strongly consistent.
 In general, for $\gamma > 2$, $\gaic{\gamma}$ is strongly consistent provided $\lambda_k > \lambda_{\gamma}$ where $\lambda_{\gamma}$ is a threshold strictly above the BBP threshold.
 For $\gamma < 2$, $\gaic{\gamma}$ almost surely overestimates $k$.
 Our empirical results suggest that these results are valid under more general noise profiles that shun the assumption of independent entries.

+The AIC-type model selection criterion developed here may also be used for estimating the number of communities in networks.
+We present a stylised application to the stochastic block model with equal sized communities.
+We utilise the recently developed BBP-type phase transition results for such models in \cite{han2023spectral}.
+The criterion itself is based on the spiked GOE negative log-likelihood.

+We present out theoretical results under a set of assumptions that are satisfied by a number of spiked random matrix models such as the spiked GOE, the spiked Wigner, the spiked generalised Wigner, stochastic block model, etc. Future advances in random matrix theory verifying these assumptions under more general models (such as spiked models with correlated noise profile, general stochastic block models, degree-corrected stochastic block models, etc.) would readily extend our results to such settings.

 The rest of the paper is organised as follows.
 In Section~\ref{sec:set-up}, we discuss the spiked Wigner model and associated random matrix theoretic results, derive the AIC-type criteria explicitly and state our main results.
-In Section~\ref{sec:simu}, we report empirical results comparing the various proposed estimators via several simulation experiments.
-Finally, Section~\ref{sec:proofs} collects all the proofs.
+In Section~\ref{sec:SBM}, we develop a stylised application to estimation of the number of communities in networks.
+In Section~\ref{sec:simu}, we present empirical results comparing the various proposed estimators via several simulation experiments.
+Finally, Section~\ref{sec:conc} contains a few concluding remarks and future research directions.
+Section~\ref{sec:proofs} in the Appendix collects all the proofs.